slomanshield/opswat_eval/README.md

 # opswat_eval

-To build please pull down and extract the zip file onto a windows 10 machines running visual sutdio 2017 (enterprise peferred)
+To build please pull down and extract the zip file onto a windows 10 machine running visual sutdio 2017 (enterprise peferred)

 open the solution file with visual studio 2017